Abdulquawiy Abdulganiyu Olododo

 Abdulquawiy Abdulganiyu Olododo is a Nigerian politician, entrepreneur, and engineer.
-He currently serves as the Commissioner for Works in Kwara State.
+He currently serves as the Commissioner for Works in Kwara State and is the All Progressives Congress (APC) candidate for the Ilorin East/Ilorin South Federal Constituency in the 2027 Nigerian House of Representatives election.

 Olododo was previously the Commissioner for Solid Minerals Development and later served as the acting Commissioner for Works and Transport before being officially appointed as Commissioner for Works.

 Olododo is from Ilorin East, Ilorin, and graduated from Kwara State University.

 Career

 Olododo was the General Manager of the Kwara State Social Investment Programme (KWASSIP) between July 2022 to August 2023.
 He was the Technical Assistant on Agriculture to the Governor AbdulRahman AbdulRazaq between 2020 and 2022.
 In 2023, he was the Commissioner for Solid Minerals Development and the Supervising Commissioner for Works and Transport in Kwara State, Nigeria.

 Commissioner for Works and Transport, Kwara State

 Early 2024, Abdulquawiy Olododo was appointed as the Commissioner for Works and Transport in Kwara State by Governor AbdulRahman AbdulRazaq.
 This appointment followed a cabinet reshuffle where Olododo, who had been serving as the Commissioner for Solid Minerals, took on the role of Commissioner for Works and Transport.
 Prior to this, he had held the Works and Transport portfolio in an acting capacity while simultaneously overseeing the Ministry of Solid Minerals.

 Following a restructuring by the Kwara State Executive Council in February 2025, the Ministry of Works and Transport was split into two separate ministries—the Ministry of Works and the newly established Ministry of Transportation.
-With this change, Olododo now serves as the Commissioner for Works, while a separate Commissioner is expected to oversee the Ministry of Transportation.
+With this change, as of 2025, Olododo serves as the Commissioner for Works, while a separate Commissioner is expected to oversee the Ministry of Transportation.

+In 2026, Olododo won the All Progressives Congress (APC) primary election to contest the Ilorin East/Ilorin South Federal Constituency seat in the 2027 Nigerian House of Representatives election.